usecanvas/sharejs-wrapper/README.md

 ## Documentation

-The rendered documentation can be found [here](https://usecanvas.github.io/sharejs-wrapper).
+The full documentation can be found [here](https://usecanvas.github.io/sharejs-wrapper).

 ## Usage